dsreddy99/stash/docs/concepts/crds/backupconfiguration.md

 #### spec.repository

-`spec.repository.name` indicates the `Repository` crd name that hold necessary backend information where backed up data will be stored.
+`spec.repository.name` indicates the `Repository` crd name that holds necessary backend information where backed up data will be stored.

 #### spec.schedule